 How to get here: We would strongly urge you to either take an Uber (or Grab) or take the train system.
 Avoid taking a taxi, as they are known for taking you the long way to Batu Caves.
 This happened to us, and our fare was more than triple what it should have been.

-Tip: If you're on a budget, try going to these bars during happy hour.
-Times listed below:
+Budget Tip: If you're on a tight budget, try going to these bars during happy hour for the best drink prices.
+We've listed the times below:

 If you like markets, this one is big and located in the center of town.
 It is more of a tourist market than anything, but still fun to check out.